 By Sister Constance Veit, l.s.p.

-Sister Constance Veit is the communications director for the Little Sisters of the Poor in the United States.
+Sister Constance is the director of communications for the Little Sisters of the Poor.